Artboomy/japanese-vocabulary-extractor/README.md

 * Live Output from Mokuro (it can take very long)
 * Separate outputs for each volume
 * More advanced dictionary lookup functionality
-* Support more input formats (please suggest any you might want!)
+* Support more input formats (Games, VNs?)
+Please suggest any you might want!
 * Support other output formats